seinecle/gephi-tutorials/docs/generated-slides/subdir/simple-project-from-a-to-z-en_temp_pdf.md

 5. "Statistics", where we can compute metrics on the network

 //ST: !
-image::Appearand-and-layout-panels-in-Gephi.png[align="center", title="Appearand and layout panels in Gephi"] {nbsp} +
+image::Appearance-and-layout-panels-in-Gephi.png[align="center", title="Appearance and layout panels in Gephi"] {nbsp} +